sbarakat/beets-copyartifacts/README.md

 ## Installing

-Installation of the plugin can be done using these commands:
+Installation of the plugin can be done using pip:

+    pip install beets-copyartifacts

+or by using these commands:

     git clone https://github.com/sbarakat/beets-copyartifacts.git
     cd beets-copyartifacts